TimUnderhay/ngx-panzoom/README.md

   - `centerX([duration: number])` - Will centre the view on its X axis.

   - `centerY([duration: number])` - Will centre the view on its Y axis.

+  - `detectContentDimensions()` - Will trigger a one-time detection of the content dimensions.

+  - `updateContentDimensions([width: number], [height: number])` - Will update the content dimensions with the width and height values passed in.
+Either parameter is optional.

 ## PanZoom API Interfaces: